Things To Do

 The Big Pit at nearby Blaenavon is well worth a visit and makes a fantastic rainy day option.
 Retired miners take you under the ground into the mines and both entertain and shock you with their own real life accounts of life in the mines.
 Amazingly, this fantastic attraction is free - although they do suggest that you make a donation.

-Other options include a mooch around the shops and coffee houses of Abergavenny or Crickhowell, a visit to Abergavenny Castle and Museum, LLanthony Priory, Raglan Castle or Tretower Court, fun at the new water slides and swimming pool complex at Ebbw Vale or a visit to the outlet village at Festival Park.
+Other options include a mooch around the shops and coffee houses of Abergavenny or Crickhowell, a visit to Abergavenny Castle and Museum, LLanthony Priory, Raglan Castle or Tretower Court or indoor fun at the water slides and swimming pool complex at Ebbw Vale.
 The many attractions of Cardiff are less than an hour away by car and the Forest of Dean and the Wye Valley are only 30 minutes drive away.
 Sugar Loaf Vineyard has attractive grounds for the kids to play in while you enjoy tasting the wine whilst admiring the view from the café terrace.